The MMAR Lab

 • PI: Dr. Suzana Gonçalves Leles

-• Application deadline: This position will remain open until filled
+• Application deadline: This position will remain open until filled.

 • The MMAR Lab is looking for a motivated scientist to join our newly formed group as a postdoctoral scholar!
 We investigate the underlying mechanisms behind microbial growth strategies in the ocean, scaling from cells to ecosystems.
 To do that, we combine a range of numerical modeling approaches and empirical data.
 We ask questions like: